Saari Residence – ONLINE GRANT SERVICE

 You must select which artistic field you want the evaluator assessing your application to represent (first choice).
+Please check the separate guidelines for Selecting the evaluator of the application.
 A maximum of two selections can be made, but it is worth noting that the applications will generally be assessed by the expert selected as the first choice.
-Your application will be evaluated by a wide-ranging expert on artistic field that you choose as option 1.
-In multidisciplinary applications, it is possible that more than one evaluator of different field of art will assess the application if it is essential for your application and you must state reasons why.

 ATTACHMENTS AND LINKS